-Petitioner proposes to redevelop the Property with a residential development consisting of 132 3-bedroom townhome units with amenities, including a clubhouse, swimming pool, and pickle ball courts ("Project").
-With the development of the Project, the Applicant is dedicating 1.21 net acres of land along Margate Blvd. to be redeveloped as public open space park area.
+Petitioner proposes to redevelop the Property with a residential development consisting of 137 3-bedroom townhome units with amenities, including a clubhouse, swimming pool, and pickle ball courts ("Project").
+With the development of the Project, the Applicant is setting aside 0.80 net acres (1.23 gross acres) of land along Margate Blvd. to be redeveloped as public open space park area.
 This includes a portion of Parcel 1 and all of Parcel 2 (as identified on the site plan).
 This area of land will be dedicated for public use and will increase the City's total acreage of open space area towards meeting the City's Open Space Level of Service Standards of 3 acres per 1,000 residents.
 The City's current Community Parks Inventory tables indicate that there are 197.74 acres of open space existing in the City that can be used to meet the adopted level of service.
-The addition of this park area will increase the City's open space area to 198.95 net acres.
+The addition of this park area will increase the City's open space area to 198.54 net acres.

-In order to develop the Project, Petitioner is processing the following applications; 1.) a land use plan map amendment to amend the future land use designation of 1.11 gross acres of Parcel 1 from Commercial Recreation to Parks and 20.24 gross acres of Parcel 1 from Commercial Recreation to Residential (7) and amend the overall density of the Dashed Line Area from 7.6 to 8.38, and to amend all 0.63 gross acres of Parcel 2 from Commercial Recreation to Parks; 2.) a land use plan text amendment to remove the restriction regarding recreational land within Dashed Line Areas shown on the City's Future Land Use Map; 3.) a rezoning application to change the zoning designation of 21.33 gross acres from S-1 (Recreational) to PUD (Planned Unit Development) and 0.63 gross acres from R-3A (Multiple Dwelling Residential) to PUD; 4.) a site plan and PUD masterplan application for the 132 unit townhome development; and 5.) a subdivision resurvey to subdivide the townhome lots.
+In order to develop the Project, Petitioner is processing the following applications; 1.) a land use plan map amendment to amend the future land use designation from Commercial Recreation to Residential 7 and amend the overall density of the Dashed Line Area from 7.6 to 8.43; 2.) a land use plan text amendment to remove the restriction regarding recreational land within Dashed Line Areas shown on the City's Future Land Use Map; 3.) a rezoning application to change the zoning designation of 20.73 gross acres from S-1 (Recreational) to PUD (Planned Unit Development) for the residential development and 0.60 gross acres from S-1 (Recreational) and 0.63 gross acres from R-3A (Multiple Dwelling Residential) to S-2 (Open Space) for the public park space; 4.) a site plan and PUD masterplan application for the 137 unit townhome development.